Posts

 The Rare Samigon Auto Wide 35mm 1:2.8

 I think this lens is pretty rare by manual focus standard lenses.
-It not even listed on the M42 database list.
+It is not even listed on the M42 database list.
 The 28mm and 135mm Samigon are only listed but not Samigon 35mm.
 I wonder why.
 Just a quick look over.
 Source: Samigon Corp Lens Database

 Zenitar 135mm Telephoto T-Mount Lens